petargyurov/petargyurov.github.io/_pages/about.md

 Hi, I'm Petar.
 I am a software developer based in London.
 I have some data science and machine learning experience.
 Trying to enter the conservation space.

-> 💻🟢 Currently open to short-term work opportunities.
+> 💻🟢 Currently open to freelance opportunities.

 When I'm not working I am day-dreaming of travelling the world and owning a little wood workshop.
 Currently trying to learn Spanish.
 For the 5<sup>th</sup> time.